Tuesday, December 31, 2024

 What is a "god" in the MCU version of Norse mythology?
 Loki was adopted from Frost Giants.
 How does he get elevated to god stats as the god of mischief? ("the humans think US immortal" but no one thinks Frost Giants are immortal).

 At the end of the Avengers movie, how does Thor take Loki back to Asgard?
-They both hold on to some device and Thir twists one end and they go.
+They both hold on to some device and Thor twists one end and they go.
 Was that via the bifrost?
 Something else?
 Did the device call the bifrost?
 Was it Helmdal?
 Or what?

 Why they hate us